Khaled al-Tuwaijri

-Khalid al-Tuwaijri is a former chief of the Royal Court of King Abdullah of Saudi Arabia who was the highest ranking non-prince in the kingdom until his ousting by King Salman in 2015.
+Khalid al-Tuwaijri is a former chief of the Royal Court of King Abdullah of Saudi Arabia who was the highest ranking non-prince in the kingdom until his sacking in 2015 by King Salman.

-At chief of the royal court, al-Tuwaijri became the most powerful official in the Saudi Royal Family as the King's gatekeeper and confidant, where he would be the first and last to see the king during decision-making meetings, and controlling who and what information would be presented before the King.
+As chief of the royal court, al-Tuwaijri became the most powerful official in the Saudi Royal Family as the King's gatekeeper and confidant, where he would be the first and last to see the king during decision-making meetings, and would control who and what information would be presented before the King.

 Biography

-Al-Tuwaijri was born in 1960 and studied law in Saudi Arabia; after which he then obtained a master's degree in political science in the United States and another in Islamic criminal law, on returning to Saudi Arabia.
+Al-Tuwaijri was born in 1960, and studied law in Saudi Arabia.
+He obtained a Master's degree in political science in the United States, and another in Islamic criminal law, on returning to Saudi Arabia.
 He is an author and poet.

 He commissioned into the Saudi Arabian civil service in 1995, aged 35, and rotated across several positions until he became chief of the Crown Prince's Court, replacing his father Abdulaziz al-Tuwaijri, a decade later in early 2005.
-On his ascension, King Abdullah appointed him chief of the Royal Court on 9 October 2005, replacing another commoner, Mohammed bin Abdullah Al Nuweisir, and secretary-general of the Allegiance Council in 2007.
-In 2011 he cemented his power by replacing Prince Abdul Aziz bin Fahd as chief of the Cabinet Court, which would be merged with the Royal Court and so resulting in bringing all government business under his purview.
+On his ascension, King Abdullah appointed him on 9 October 2005 as chief of the Royal Court, replacing another commoner, Mohammed bin Abdullah Al Nuweisir.
+In 2007, the King appointed him secretary-general of the Allegiance Council.
+In 2011, al-Tuwaijri cemented his power by replacing Prince Abdul Aziz bin Fahd as chief of the Cabinet Court, which would be merged with the Royal Court.
+This resulted in bringing all government business under his purview.
 As the secretary general, he had a say in the staffing of all the monarchy's senior positions.

 Al-Tuwaijri also became chief of the Royal Guard, and as a signal mark of the King's trust and favour was given other court positions.
 As chief of the Royal Guard, al-Tuwaijri would be in charge of personal security of the King as well as the royal court at large.